NeCTAR-RC/tutorials/_prereading/01-overview.md

 - Key terminology
 - How to access the Nectar Cloud
 - What operating system is used on Nectar?
+- Where is my data stored and hardware located?
 - Where to find help and support